demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-apply-quarantine-file-action

 ***
-Apply action to quarantined file by file IDs or filter.
+Apply action to quarantined files by file IDs or filter.

 #### Base Command